eramdam/damien.zone/src/blog/2024/09-28-my-online-life-and-cohost.md

   - mastodon
   - social media
   - twitter
-description: 'reflecting about my life online, and cohost'
+description: "reflecting about my life online, and cohost"
 ---

 _This post is mirrored on cohost as well and was written with it in mind.
 But also not?
 It's fine, don't worry about it._